isrand/hetsdk/README.md

 ## In the works

-- Calculate maximum possible JSON payload size with Consensus Service as storage medium for messages.
 - Calculate maximum possible JSON payload size with File Service as storage medium for messages.
 - Calculate maximum number of participants possible with File Service as storage medium for topic configuration message given an empty topic metadata object.
+- Provide a method to calculate storage costs and provide the user with recommendations on which storage medium to use.